purushottamnar/Og_Snake/README.md

 # Og_Snake
-Og snake Game using C
+Og snake Game using C with Simple Symbols as visual graphics